FelixOnline/v2/content/articles/2011-11-24-music-elitism-begone.md

 I didn’t buy that song because it was Christmas.
 It was, in fact, January.
 I bought it because I can honestly say that I am a Wham! fan and that song is a classic all year round.
 I am often told by a close friend to not mention the presence of Wham! in my music collection to new acquaintances in order to avoid the inevitable backing away, “Sorry… I have somewhere else to be…” scenario.
 But to tell the truth I often use it as a test.
 In my book, if you can’t accept my love of Wham! then you are not worth having as an acquaintance.

 I am no 80s freak.
 I don’t own a pair of leg warmers or have pictures of George Michael adorning my walls.
 But I do love a good melody and something that can make me dance: ‘[Club Tropicana](http://www.youtube.com/watch?v=WYX0sjP6Za8&ob=av3e)’ just does that for me.

+{{< figure src="http://felixonline.co.uk/img/upload/201111242132-felix-wham.jpg" title="Snowflakes, dandruff or... cocaine?
+Well, it is the 80s " caption="Snowflakes, dandruff or... cocaine?
+Well, it is the 80s " attr="" >}}

 I am not ashamed to say that since becoming a student over two years ago, I have been to see __LCD Soundsystem__, the __Jonas Brothers__, __Rufus Wainwright__ and __Brad Paisley__, amongst others.
 A mix for sure but something I feel like I should be able to write about without fear of reprisal.

 Be sure that this ‘lack of musical taste’ is not down to being uninterested in music.
 I will listen to anything and I can generally find something I like about it.
 In all honesty, I don’t listen ironically to any of the questionable things on my iPod; I really do just enjoy listening to them.